ofloveandhate/markdown2canvas/tools/webwork2canvas/readme.md

-## Get Python ready  🐍
+## 7. Get Python ready  🐍

 If you cannot install software or are unwilling to deal with Python yourself, please ask silviana.
 She'll complete this with you at her computer.

-### Get your Canvas API key
+### Set up credentials file

-make a python file called `canvas_credentials.py` at arbitrary location.  it must contain at least one variable: `API_KEY = "your_token_here"`, a string variable, which contains the API key you'll make.
+1. Make a python file called `canvas_credentials.py` at arbitrary non-shared location on your computer.
+It must contain at least one variable: `API_KEY = "your_token_here"`, a string variable, which contains the API key you'll make.

-go to canvas, "account", "settings".  under "approved integrations", click "new access token".  give it a name and expiration.  save the token to the .py file.  my token / key / whatever starts with `11830~S`.
+2. Go to canvas, "Account", "Settings".
+Then, under "Approved integrations", click "New access token".
+Give it a name and expiration, the next day is ideal unless you plan to use the API more than for this one task.
+To help you identify the correct number to copy, my token / key / whatever starts with the string `11830~S` and maybe yours does, too?
+3. Save the token to the .py file.

+4. OS-dependent step!
+    * If on Windows, ask Mckenzie West for help, she's used a version of this Python tool from Windows.
-make an environment variable in the shell from terminal, called `CANVAS_CREDENTIAL_FILE`, having value the full path to the `canvas_credentials.py` file, including the `canvas_credentials.py` part.  (this means that the file doesn't actually need to be named `canvas_credentials.py`)
+    * If on Mac or Linux, make an environment variable in a terminal, called `CANVAS_CREDENTIAL_FILE`, having value the full path to the `canvas_credentials.py` file, including the `canvas_credentials.py` part.  (this means that the file doesn't actually need to be named `canvas_credentials.py`).

 ### Install markdown2canvas

-In a Python-enabled terminal / command prompt
+In a Python 3-enabled terminal / command prompt with `git`:

 * `pip install canvasapi, bs4`
 * `git clone https://github.com/ofloveandhate/markdown2canvas`
 * `cd markdown2canvas`
 * `pip install .`

-The `webwork2canvas` tool should be at `markdown2canvas/tools/webwork2canvas.py`.
-You'll later execute the script via `python3`.
+ℹ️ The `webwork2canvas` tool should be at `markdown2canvas/tools/webwork2canvas.py`.
 This readme file is in there, too.

+## 8. Run!

+Cautious option: change `dry_run` to `true` in file `config.json` if you want.

+🎯 run `python3 path/to/markdown2canvas/tools/webwork2canvas.py`.

+* While uploading you may reload your Canvas homepage.
+Verify is as desired.
+I do not suggest modifying content on Canvas while this process runs, I have no idea what happens if you do.
+* Be patient.
+It will take up to 30-40 minutes to complete.
+If you know Python feel free to contribute to my library to help speed it up, I'm sure it could be.
+* While running, it should print the names of the assignments as it uploads, to help you have confidence it's working.

+⚠️ Don't let the computer go to sleep while this happens.
+You don't want to have to start it over.

+ℹ️ The code produces some temporary files/folders:
+* inspectme.json
+* automatically_generated_assignments/
+* `_logs/markdown2canvas_$datestamp.log`

+## Summary

+webwork state:
+* due dates and visibility set

+in one folder:
+* downloaded files `dates.html`, `homework_sets.html`
+* customized files `name_map.json`, `config.json`

+installed packages:
+* `markdown2canvas`, `bs4`, `canvasapi`

+made credentials text file:
+* `canvas_credentials.py`, with environment variable `CANVAS_CREDENTIAL_FILE` pointing to it, and containing `API_KEY = "my_key"`.

+run:
+* `python webwork2canvas.py`